KristiyanDinev/NewsApp/README.md

 ### TODO
 - add feedback on post news submit button
 - edit news in admin panel
+- Add warning for post authors search filter: Every ' will be replaced with "

 ### Software Requrements
 - NodeJS >= 18